 You’ve enjoyed my articles about travelling and living in Europe.
-Now, take 3 minutes to read the introductory chapter (below) of my newly released novel, From the Rooftops.
+Now, take three minutes to read the introductory chapter (below) of my newly released novel, From the Rooftops.
 This exciting story will take you all over Romania, Ukraine and Sicily.
-Its risk free to read a chapter.
+It’s risk free to read a chapter.
 Who knows?
 You might discover a new author you really enjoy.
 I hope you love it. – Val

 by V M Karren